pinobatch/full-quiet-oss/docs/strips.md

   This keyword may appear on the same line as `frame` or the following line.
-- `<nameofframe>` must be a valid ca65 identifier, unique across all sprite sheets in the project.  `strips.py` exports a constant for each cel, with a name prefixed `FRAME_` and a value of the cel ID.
+- `<nameofframe>` must be a valid ca65 identifier, unique across all sprite sheets in the project.
+If `--write-frame-numbers` is given, `strips.py` writes a constant for each cel, with a name prefixed `FRAME_` and a value of the cel ID.
 - A clipping rectangle `<cliprect>` is four integers of the form `<left> <top> <width> <height>`, specifying a region of the image.
 - A `<palid>` tells what palette ID to use for this strip, as a